amohanti/customer-api-example/README.md

 ## Use Case 2: Comments

-**1. For the mobile App to retrive a particular customer from the API, it needs to provide an App ID, CSR/User ID and Customer ID to the API**
+**1. For the mobile App to retrieve a particular customer from the API, it needs to provide an App ID, CSR/User ID and Customer ID to the API**

 **2. The API uses queryParameters of App ID and User ID to return a response back to the mobile App**